GridTools/cpp_bindgen/README.md

 <br/><br/>
 <a target="_blank" href="https://opensource.org/licenses/BSD-3-Clause">![License: BSD][BSD.License]</a>

-**cpp_bindgen** is a library to generate C and Fortran bindings for C++ from C++.
+**cpp_bindgen** is a library to generate C and Fortran bindings for C++ functions from C++.
 It is part of the GridTools framework, a set of libraries and utilities to develop performance portable applications in the area of weather and climate.

 Currently the documentation of **cpp_bindgen** is part of the [GridTools documentation](https://gridtools.github.io/gridtools/latest/user_manual/user_manual.html#interfacing-to-other-programming-languages).
 For simple examples, see the examples folder of this repository.
 More advanced examples are available in https://github.com/GridTools/gridtools.